Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review: Schedulers

 \subsubsection{\textbf{GA}}

 Another approach explored in \cite{Kang-2020} involved using a \ac{GA} to schedule tasks based on profiling data from the different accelerators.
 Similar to \ac{AxoNN} and \ac{HaX-CoNN}, the transition and execution time are profiled before it passes to the \ac{GA}.
 The \ac{GA} then generates the ideal partitioning point for the \ac{DNN}.
 The mechanism of the algorithm is similar to evolutionary processes in nature, where only the best-fit chromosome (an array of layers where the index represents the processing element) survives.
 The approach was initially tested on smartphones like the Galaxy S9, then later tested on the Xavier device in \cite{Jedi}.
 The objective of the \ac{GA} scheduler when using a single \ac{DNN} is to maximize the throughput and minimize the energy consumption.
-In the case of multiple \ac{DNN}s, the objective is to minimize the latency and energy consumption.
-The \ac{GA} method assigns layers of the \ac{DNN}s to the processing elements.
-In this way, it is able to take advantage of parallelism within and between the processing units.
+In the case of multiple \ac{DNN}s, the objective is to reduce the latency and energy consumption.
+The \ac{GA} method assigns layers of the \ac{DNN}s to the processing elements within the CPU, taking advantage of parallelism within and between the processing units.